Yifeeeeei/Yifeeeeei/README.md

 # Reasearches

+## ReHEarSE: Recognizing Hidden-in-the-Ear Silent Expressions | Python, PyTorch

+Paper submitted to CHI 2024.
+A collaborative research between U. of Toronto, U. of Tokyo and Tsinghua U. I collected data, designed and implemented the analysis pipeline then trained the machine learning models, reaching 98% accuracy with a state-of-the-art lexicon size.

 ## Computer Stereo Vision: Point Cloud Enhancement Based on Data Fusion

 Python, PyTorch, LiDAR

 Bachelor thesis project on stereo vision.
 Designed and implemented a deep learning algorithm that makes scene LiDAR point cloud denser and more uniformly distributed by using information gained from monocular images.
 Increasing the uniformity by nearly 100% comparing to other point cloud upsampling algorithms.

-## Wearable Device: Ultrasound Earphone Sensing for Whispered Speech Gestures

-Python, PyTorch

-A collaborative research project between Toronto U., Tokyo U., and Tsinghua U..
-I drew the research protocol, set up the analysis pipeline and trained the machine learning model, the recognition rate is 70%.

 # Projects